Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Restrictions on Sets of Fault-Tolerant Logical Gates

-We also note that our results for stabiliser codes straightforwardly generalise to subsystem codes.
+We conclude this section by noting that our results for stabiliser codes straightforwardly generalise to subsystem codes.
 Specifically, for subsystem codes we can define distances and disjointness to be calculated only on the bare logical operators.
 Considering only the bare logical operators is sufficient because logical operator implementations necessarily map bare logical operators to bare logical operators \cite{Pastawski}.
 Hence, the proofs of all the results can naturally generalise to the case of subsystem codes by considering bare logical operators and so Theorems \ref{Th1} and \ref{Th2} and Corollary \ref{Cor1} also apply to subsystem codes.